Insulated Clothing Buying Guide

 What is Down Fill Power?

 One of the key terms is 'loft' – how much space a set amount of down will take up.
-This is directly related to how warm the down will keep you, as the more space it fills, the more air it can trap.
+This relates to the warmth that the down will provide you, as it can trap more air the more space it fills.
 Higher loft means better insulation and greater compressibility for a given weight of down.
-This is represented by Fill Power.
+Fill Power represents this.

 How Down Fill Power is Measured

 To measure down fill power a laboratory puts a set mass of down into a cylinder.
-A disc is introduced on top to weigh down the sample.
+A disc is placed on top to weigh down the sample.
 The fill rating is the volume of space that the down expands to fill, measured in cubic inches.
-Historically the USA Cylinder and European Lorch Cylinder tests were both in use, and each gave slightly different results.
-Both have now been superseded by the International Down and Feather Board (IDFB) Part 10 standard (the 'internationally recommended test standard').
+Historically, the USA Cylinder and European Lorch Cylinder tests were both in use.
+Each test gave slightly different results.
+Both have now been replaced by the International Down and Feather Board (IDFB) Part 10 standard.
+It is the 'internationally recommended test standard.'
 This test uses a Lorch cylinder with 30g of steam-conditioned down.
 700 fill power equates to 700 cubic inches per 30g down.

 Within the vagaries of testing outlined above, this is roughly what to expect: